Adi-Kr07/Super-Market-Billing-System/README.md

 <!-- ROADMAP -->
 ## Roadmap

-This is our Mini Project for the subject Object Oriented Programming with C++, which we have submitted in our 2nd year, 1st Semester during the academic year 2020-21.
+This is the Project for the subject Object Oriented Programming with C++, ..

 <!-- CONTRIBUTING -->
 ## Contributing